FAMILY

 On the basis of rules of descent or ancestry, the family may be classified into the following types:

-1. Patrilineal descent:
+a.
+Patrilineal descent:

-1. Matrilineal descent:
+b.
+Matrilineal descent:

 The matrilineal family is just the opposite of the patrilineal family.
 A family in which descent is determined through the mother line or continues through the mother is known as a Matrilineal family.
 The property and family name are also inherited through the mother line.
 This right is transferred from mother to daughter.
 A woman is the ancestor of the family.
 The Matrilineal family is Matrilocal and Matriarchal in nature.
 This type of family was found among the Nayers of Kerala and tribals like Garos and Khasis.

-1. Bilineal family:
+ii.
+Bilineal family:

-1. Based on blood relationship:
+6. Based on blood relationship:

-1. Conjugal family:
+i.
+Conjugal family:

 The conjugal family consists of the husband’s wife, their children, and some relatives added through marriage.
 This family is like a nuclear family and exhibits some of its characteristics.

-1. Consanguineous family:
+ii.
+Consanguineous family:

-This type of family consists of close blood relatives along with their mates and children.
+This type of family consists of close-blood relatives along with their mates and children.

 Function of family